Visiting Croatia in Autumn / Fall: Is It Worth It (And What to Do)

 Most of the olive groves are in Istria and Dalmatia and the recovery started quite recently when government begun subsidizing planting of olive trees.

-If you know nothing about olives and olive oil (but like olive oil), I would recommend you a tour for visitors wanting to spend a quiet afternoon getting to know some locals and a few other tourists while learning about olives, harvesting, life on one of the small islands in Croatia.
+If you know nothing about olives and olive oil (but like olive oil), I recommend this tour for visitors wanting to spend a quiet afternoon getting to know some locals and a few other tourists while learning about olives, harvesting, and life on one of the small islands in Croatia.

 The tour will take you from Split to the small yet charming Solta island, to take part in traditional olive picking, to learn more about the entire process of making olive oil.
 And, as a bonus, a delicious lunch is included (with local wine too).